-John Adams and his future wife Abigail Smith began writing each other during their courtship, as he was frequently away on legal matters from his home in Quincy, often taking him to Salem, Ipswich and as far as Portsmouth.
+John Adams and his future wife Abigail Smith began writing to each other during their courtship, as he was frequently away on legal matters from his home in Quincy, often taking him to Salem, Ipswich and as far as Portsmouth.
 Over the next two dozen years they wrote over a thousand letters to each other, many of which can be read in the sources listed below.

 March 31, 1776, Abigail Adams to John Adams: